Access Grants

 ## Examples

 Access grants are defined and applied as follows.
-They're defined in models, and can be applied to any view or field using the `required_access_grants` property.
-If you specify multiple access grants in that property they must *all* be true for that user to have access.
+They're defined in models, and can be applied to any topic, view, or field using the `required_access_grants` property.
+If you specify multiple access grants in that property they must *all* be true for that user to have access, except that a missing user attribute on a grant is non-blocking for that grant.

 ```yaml